Cascade and Parallel Convolutional Recurrent Neural Networks on EEG-based Intention Recognition for Brain Computer Interface: Introduction

 In recent years, deep learning's revolutionary advances in audio and visual signals recognition have gained significant attentions \cite{lecun2015deep}.
 Some recent deep learning based EEG classification approaches have enhanced the recognition accuracy \cite{pouya2016learning,tabar2016novel}.
-However, these approaches either focus on complex pre-processing, such as converting raw EEG signals to images \cite{pouya2016learning}, or neglecting the subtle spatial and temporal information contained within EEG signals.
-Hence, current methods still have limited capabilities in dealing with cross-subject and multi-class scenarios, with limited deployment in real-world applications.
+However, these approaches either focus on complex preprocessing, such as converting raw EEG signals to images \cite{pouya2016learning}, or neglecting the subtle spatial and temporal information contained within EEG signals.
+Hence, current methods still have limited capabilities in dealing with cross-subject and multi-class scenarios.

 To tackle the above obstacles for further developing EEG-based BCIs, we present in this paper, two kinds of convolutional recurrent neural networks, which we call cascade and parallel models, to detect human intentions through learning the effective compositional spatio-temporal dynamics from {\em raw} EEG streaming signals without preprocessing.
 In particular, we build a mesh-like raw EEG signal hierarchy from 1D chain-like EEG vectors by mapping the EEG recordings with the spatial information of EEG acquisition electrodes, to align the correlations between neighbouring EEG signals and corresponding brain areas.
 Next, both cascade and parallel convolutional recurrent network models are developed to decode robust EEG representations from both space and time dimensions in sequence or in parallel respectively.
-The proposed models are unified end-to-end trainable models, simultaneously learning the robust feature representations and classifying the EEG raw signals to detect intentional control thoughts.
+The proposed models are unified end-to-end trainable models, simultaneously learning the robust feature representations and classifying the EEG raw signals to detect movement or instruction intentions.
 The proposed models have good generalization in more complex and practical scenarios (both cross-subject and multi-class).
-Both the cascade and parallel models achieve high accuracy of near 98.3\%, significantly outperforming state-of-the-art methods by near 18\%.
+Both the cascade and parallel models achieve high accuracy of near 98.3\% for movement intention recognition, significantly outperforming the state-of-the-art methods by near 18\%.
+We also evaluate our models on a real-world BCI system, and obtain a satisfactory accuracy of 93\% on recognizing five instruction intentions with limited EEG channels.
+This reveals that our proposed models have robust capabilities to recognize diverse kinds of human intentions using different BCI systems.